whotwagner/ansible-role-nukestation/README.md

  * Ansible 2.1+ (might ork with prior versions too)
  * Debian-based linux-distribution(tested with freshly installed Raspbian)

+## Configuring Nukestation

+nukestation.sh is a simple Script that invokes nwipe.
+The configuration-files are based at /etc/nukestation.

+### /etc/nukestation/nukestation.conf:

+The main-configuration file is located at /etc/nukestation/nukestation.conf.
+The following Variables can be set:
+ * LOGDIR="/var/log/nukestation"
+ * ENABLE_MAIL=0
+ * MAIL_FROM=root
+ * MAIL_TO=root
+ * METHOD=dodshort
+ * ROUNDS=1

+### /etc/nukestation/pre.d:

+All shell-scripts with the extension ".conf" that are located in /etc/nukestation/pre.d will be executed before nwipe starts.

+### /etc/nukestation/post.d:

+All shell-scripts with the extension ".conf" that are located in /etc/nukestation/post.d will be executed after nwipe stopped.

 ## Configuration Variables

 ### nukestation_method